 “It wasn’t at all an immediate success,” Srivastava told ScreenCraft.
 “I don’t think [my script] broke through to quarterfinals or semis or anything, but I think what was helpful, especially being off in San Francisco, there was not a lot of people to get notes from and people who had already seen it.
 I used the contest to get notes and keep revising.
 And I think it had been…probably four years of that before I submitted to that ScreenCraft contest.”

 Sharda said in a July 2022 interview that she was drawn to Asha because she (Asha) is a maverick of a character, adding that she loved how Asha wants to do everything opposite of what is expected of her in every aspect of her life.
 For Sharma, the fact that his character is a non-conformist fascinated him.
-He also said that he loved the entire experience of making a Netflix film where most members of the cast and crew are of Indian descent, dubbing it a blessing.
-According to Sharda, the cast and crew of ‘Wedding Season’ were very lucky because there was uniformity in their vision of the film.
-They sought to find a balance between playing too much or too against the romantic comedy genre.
-Most importantly, they were careful about not fetishizing their culture.
+He also said that he loved the entire experience of making a Netflix film, which most members of the cast and crew are of Indian descent, and dubbing it was a blessing.
+According to Sharda, the cast and crew of ‘Wedding Season’ were very lucky because their vision of the film was uniform.
+They sought to find a balance between playing too much or too much against the romantic comedy genre.
+Most importantly, they were careful not to fetishize their culture.
 Clearly, ‘Wedding Season’ is not based on a true story, but it’s perfectly understandable if someone thinks it is.

 Read More: Wedding Season Review